Cairns Walking Tracks amazing rainforest, Esplanade and Island Walks

 One of the most popular options is the Din Din Barron Falls Lookout walk, which only takes about 40 minutes to return and is an incredible 1.2 kilometres.

 It’s an elevated, wheelchair-accessible (with assistance) boardwalk that winds through the tops of the trees.

-You’ll get to see Barron Falls, the Barron Falls railway platform (that the famous Kuranda Rail stops at), and the beautiful, green rainforest for kilometres and kilometres.
+You’ll see Barron Falls, the Barron Falls railway platform (the famous Kuranda Rail stops at), and the beautiful, green rainforest for kilometres and kilometres.

 There are even toilets in the car park!

-To get there, you’ll drive about 25 minutes south of Cairns to a town called Gordonvale.
+You’ll drive about 25 minutes south of Cairns to Gordonvale to get there.

 On the Bruce Highway, about 800 meters south of the Mulgrave River, a small road on the right called Moss Road.

 Once you’ve turned, take the road about 100 meters, and you’ll see a narrow gravel track that heads off to the right.

-If you’re not sure, look for the one marked by a red rectangle.
+If you’re unsure, look for the one marked by a red rectangle.

 Take this road for about 100 more meters, and you’ll see the parking area where the track begins.

 Allow at least five to six hours for a return trip, and bring plenty of water!

 We hope you enjoy these best walks in Cairns.

-There are also some great walking tracks on Lizard Island that can be done on our day tour to Lizard Island
+Some great walking tracks on Lizard Island can be made on our day tour of Lizard Island.